 No lives were lost in the making of these candy cookies.

 What’s recently become the most watched series on Netflix, dethroning the likes of Bridgerton, South Korean survival game series Squid Game has quickly become a global phenomenon in a mere month since its debut.
-While you might not be willing to put your life on the line in a game of red light, green light, you can get a firsthand taste of the series here in Houston at MDK Noodles with their batches of Dalgona candy as seen in episode three.
+While you might not be willing to put your life on the line in a game of red light, green light, you can get a firsthand taste of the series here in Houston at Bingsu Bellaire with their batches of Dalgona candy as seen in season one, episode three.

 Dalgona, ppopgi, or honeycomb candy, is a sugary, crispy, caramel-like toffee candy originating in Korea that feature a variety of shapes on the surfaces.
 The treat is made with baking soda and sugar, in which the melted concoction turns into a foam that is then pressed into a thin circular disk and imprinted with a shape before hardening.

 In Squid Game, contestants are pressed to etch out the candy’s shapes without cracking the figure inside – with fatal consequences for those that do so.
 Much like the show, the candy itself has turned into a craze.
-Here in Houston, you can try your luck etching out the candy’s shapes – or just, you know, enjoy eating them – at MDK Noodles in Bellaire.
+Here in Houston, you can try your luck etching out the candy’s shapes – or just, you know, enjoy eating them – at Bing Su dessert shop in Bellaire, Houston.